Moss Growth On Your Cedar Roof

 Some moss or fungi development you may see are dark, brown or black spots that weaken shakes or shingles.
 These kinds of organic growth will degrade cedar roofs much faster than a lot of other roofing issues.

-If you notice moss or fungis growing on your roof, call a professional to clean it off.
+If you notice moss or fungis growing on your roof, call a professional to clean it off and check to see if you need other cedar roof repairs.
 Specialist roof cleaners can utilize a high-pressure washer to clear the growth from your roof.
 After cleaning up the moss, a specialist may use water-based sealing oil.
 This preservative replaces the cedar’s natural oils that might have leaked out over time and will help keep the moss growth from returning.

 Chosen for you: 6 Things That Impact A Cedar Shake Roof Life Expectancy